Foods with negative calories?

 If you are trying to lose weight, it may be helpful to consider substituting so-called "negative calorie" foods for higher-calorie ones, such as celery sticks instead of potato chips.
 In fact, substituting any kind of low-calorie foods (including celery and other veggies) for high-fat snacks may contribute to weight loss.
 However, adding "negative calorie foods" to an already healthy diet will have a miniscule (if any) effect.
 Some foods will cause a calorie deficit, but this deficit is tiny (think single calories) compared to the number of calories the average person eats per day.

 For more tips on healthy eating, check out the Go Ask Alice!
-Fitness and Nutrition archive.
-Additionally, if you are a Columbia student who would like a consultation with a nutritionist, you can a schedule an appointment at Medical Services by calling x4-2284 or logging on to Open Communicator.
-To really jump-start your weight loss plan, you can also check out CU Move, Columbia's physical activity initiative.
+Nutrition & Physical Activity archive.
+Additionally, you may find it helpful to talk to your health care provider about developing a nutrition plan.
+To really jump-start your weight loss plan, you can also check out your local gym, fitness center, or join an exercise club to get a move on adding physical fitness to your routine!
 Fads aside, a realistic, long-term weight management plan includes plenty of fruits, veggies, whole grains, and lean proteins as well as a decent serving of physical activity.
 Take care,